BenLangmead/bowtie2/MANUAL.markdown

 Bowtie 2 does not "find" alignments in any specific order, so for reads that have more than N distinct, valid alignments, Bowtie 2 does not gaurantee that the alignment reported is the best possible in terms of alignment score.

+See also: [`-D`], which puts an upper limit on the number of dynamic programming problems (i.e. seed extensions) that can "fail" in a row before Bowtie 2 stops searching.
+Increasing [`-D`] makes Bowtie 2 slower, but increases the likelihood that it will report the correct alignment for a read that aligns many places.

+See also: [`-R`], which sets the maximum number of times Bowtie 2 will "re-seed" when attempting to align a read with repetitive seeds.
+Increasing [`-R`] makes Bowtie 2 slower, but increases the likelihood that it will report the correct alignment for a read that aligns many places.

+i.e. re-align using a different set of seeds

 ### -k mode: search for one or more alignments, report each